ISWE-Solutions/iswe-bulk-import-export/README.md

 </p>

 <p align="center">
-  A browser-based DHIS2 app for moving large amounts of data in and out of your instance<br>
+  A DHIS2 app for moving large amounts of data in and out of your instance<br>
   using <strong>Excel</strong>, <strong>JSON</strong>, and <strong>GeoJSON</strong> files — with program-aware templates,<br>
   smart client-side validation, and a guided wizard for every flow.
 </p>